Presented at The Impacts of Civic Technology Conference in March, 2019 by Sruti Modekurty, Aliya Bhatia, Matt Stempeck, and Micah Sifry.

-Originally posted on Civicist.
 This post is a summary of the research we presented at The Impacts of Civic Tech Conference 2019 at the OECD in Paris, France.
 That presentation video and interactive timeline are available here.
-We also shared this work at Code for America Summit in Oakland this week.
+Join us at Code for America Summit this week to view the timeline in person.
 This work and its outputs are CC-BY licensed to Matt Stempeck, Micah Sifry, Aliya Bhatia, and Sruti Modekurty.

 Since re-launching the Civic Tech Field Guide at Code for All Summit last fall, we’ve been working on an ambitious, data-driven timeline rooted in a collective look at our entire, broadly-defined field.
 This work builds on our earlier research into the Civic Tech Graveyard and issues with impact measurement in civic tech.Got a correction?
 Wonderful – just edit that project directly in the Civic Tech Field Guide, or let us know.